 The exchange of data and information is crucial for anticipation, detection, and recovery of disruptions.
 Equipped with tools like the Internet of Things and big data applications, connectivity, collaboration, and transparency become a new standard for industrial players and organizations entering the era of industry 4.0.

-Following science-baked ideas
+Following science-baked ideas for industry resilience

-Our Chief Innovation Officer, Mateusz Bonecki, Ph.D., has been speaking about the challenges and requirements for IT solutions in the context of visibility- and transparency-based resilience at the 2nd Conference on Organizing Urban Resilience in Prague this week.
+Chief Innovation Officer at DAC.digital, Mateusz Bonecki, Ph.D., has been speaking about the challenges and requirements for IT solutions in the context of visibility- and transparency-based resilience at the 2nd Conference on Organizing Urban Resilience in Prague this week.
 The presentation included the key findings from the paper, co-authored with Krzysztof Radecki (CTO) and Stanisław Raczyński (CSO), summarizing relevant software architectures, methodologies and European initiatives, including the International Data Spaces Association data space framework, Digital Product Footprint architecture for collaborative product lifecycle management, and applications based on distributed ledger technologies.
 The paper, concluded with recommendations for coordination of activities focused on the implementation of secure, trusted, multi-stakeholder ecosystems for the exchange of sensitive industrial data will be published later this year.